cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 - ``Tab`` — go to the next object
 - ``Shift+Tab`` — go to the previous object.

-By default, objects in the mode are zoomed in to full screen.
+By default, objects in the mode are zoomed.
 Check ``Open Menu`` —> ``Settings`` —> ``AAM Zoom Margin`` for adjust that.

 ## Annotation with polygons